+- (b) Special conditions applicable to newspaper and/or commercial printing offices, other than daily newspaper offices-

+(i) A beginner shall be apprenticed to learn, and shall be fully and thoroughly taught and instructed by the employer in one of the following branches of the printing industry:-

+(c) Hard composition

-- (b) Special conditions applicable to newspaper and/or commercial printing offices, other than daily newspaper offices- - (i) A beginner shall be apprenticed to learn, and shall be fully and thoroughly taught and instructed by the employer in one of the following branches of the printing industry:- - (a) Hand composition. - (b) Hand composition and general printing. - (c) Hand and machine composition, and attending and adjusting slug-casting and type-casting machines. - (d) Stereotyping and/or electrotyping. - (e) Bookbinding and/or paper ruling.
-(No boy shall be indentured to bookbinding in any office unless the bookbinding usually done in the office is superior in class to quarter binding.) - (f) Letterpress printing. - (g) Lithographic printing. - (ii) An apprentice to hand composition shall be taught and An apprentice to hand composition shall be taught and instructed in all phases of hand composition, and all things incidental thereto, including the setting of advertisements, tabular and jobbing work (the latter to cover, so far as is practicable, the principles of design), bookwork, the casting-off of copy, the making-up of pages, the allotting of margins, the lay-out of pages, the locking-up and registering of formes, proof-reading and revising. - (iii) An apprentice to hand composition and general printing shall be taught and instructed in hand composition and allied crafts in printing, but shall not be specialized upon the platen or cylinder printing machines to the detriment of his general training. - (iv) An apprentice to hand and machine composition and attending and adjusting slug-casting and/or type-casting machines shall be taught and instructed in land composition for the first three years, and in addition shall be taught and instructed in machine composing and attending and adjusting slug-casting and/or type-casting machines during the last three years of his apprenticeship, when the period of apprenticeship is six years, and during the last two years when the period is five years. - years when the period is five years.
+- (a) Hand composition.

+- (b) Hand composition and general printing.

+- (c) Hand and machine composition, and attending and adjusting slug-casting and type-casting machines.

+- (d) Stereotyping and/or electrotyping.

+- (e) Bookbinding and/or paper ruling.
+(No boy shall be indentured to bookbinding in any office unless the bookbinding usually done in the office is superior in class to quarter binding.)

+- (f) Letterpress printing.

+- (g) Lithographic printing.

+- (ii) An apprentice to hand composition shall be taught and instructed in all phases of hand composition, and all things incidental thereto, including the setting of advertisements, tabular and jobbing work (the latter to cover, so far as is practicable, the principles of design), bookwork, the casting-off of copy, the making-up of pages, the allotting of margins, the lay-out of pages, the locking-up and registering of formes, proof-reading and revising. - (iii) An apprentice to hand composition and general printing shall be taught and instructed in hand composition and allied crafts in printing, but shall not be specialized upon the platen or cylinder printing machines to the detriment of his general training. - machines to the detriment of his general training.

+(iv) An apprentice to hand and machine composition and attending and adjusting slug-casting and/or type-casting machines shall be taught and instructed in hand composition for the first three years, and in addition shall be taught and instructed in machine composing and attending and adjusting slug-casting and/or type-casting machines during the last three years of his apprenticeship, when the period of apprenticeship is six years, and during the last two years when the period is five years.